rainforestapp/rainforest-cli/README.md

 - `SITE ID` - Site ID for the site this test is for.
 You can find your available site IDs with the `sites` command.
 Sites can be configured at https://app.rainforestqa.com/settings/sites.
-- `PLATFORM IDS` - Comma separated list of platforms for this test.
-You can reference your available platforms with the `browsers` command.
+- `PLATFORMS IDS` - Comma separated list of platforms for this test.
+You can reference your available platforms with the `platforms` command.
 If left empty or omitted, your test will default to using your account's default platforms.
 - `TAGS` - Comma separated list of your desired tags for this test.
 - `FEATURE_ID` - Feature ID for the feature that this test is a part of.
 You can